npeshekncsu/st558-project2/Readme.md

 }
 ```

-### 1.3.4 Get air quality and weather metrics for country
+### 1.3.4 Get air quality and weather metrics for country function

 Function returns air quality and weather metrics based on the country
 name.
 Random sample of the size `sample_size` is thrown from from the